tranhungt/okcupidjs/README.md

 ```

 ---
-`.getMatches(options, callback)`
+`.getLikes(options, callback)`

-Perform a request for current matches.
+Perform a request for Likes, as seen on the Likes page.

 The `options` variable is used to construct the query string for the request, for example: